 Dear CT Applicant

-The massive amount of sloppy corporate recruitment adverts we see on Linkedin reflect the fact that most human resource practitioners suffer from the same ignorance as their sloppy external recruiter partners.
+The massive amount of sloppy corporate recruitment adverts we see on Linkedin reflect how most human resource practitioners suffer from the same ignorance as their sloppy external recruiter partners.

 Your experience shows how you were mislead and mistreated by a recruiter who personally reached out to you.
 Try not to take recruiters seriously unless they state pay and position expectations.
 Chances are high you’re participating in a labour market survey, this means there is no job, it’s false advertising.

-Don’t respond to these recruitment fakes because no one will care about your experiences – they want to see how desperate you are for any opportunity, so they can keep sending you on random trips.
+Don’t respond to these recruitment fakes because no one will care about your experiences – they want to see how desperate you are for any opportunity so they can keep sending you on random trips for their billing.

 GET LEGAL ADVICE APPLICANT!

 The recruiter was clearly incompetent, they failed to brief you correctly and ensure you were applying for a relevant, viable opportunity.
 This lack of professional oversight incurred costs to you.